-Pentagon chief Mattis quits after clashing with Trump on policies
+U.S. defence chief Mattis quits after clashing with Trump on policies

 “General Jim Mattis will be retiring, with distinction, at the end of February, after having served my Administration as Secretary of Defense for the past two years,” he said.

-The two men met in the Oval Office on Thursday afternoon.
-During the session, Mattis told Trump of his plans to resign, the senior White House official said.

-“He and the president had differences on some issues.
-I don’t know if it was specifically Syria,” the official said.
+One possible candidate to replace Mattis as defence chief could be Republican Senator Tom Cotton, long considered a front-runner to eventually take the role.

 Trump’s White House has had the highest turnover of senior-level staff of the past five presidents, according to the Brookings Institution think tank.

 Some departed unceremoniously, such as Trump’s first Secretary of State Rex Tillerson, whom Trump fired via Twitter in March.

 Speculation that Mattis might not last long in his post grew in October when Republican Trump said in a CBS interview that the general was “sort of a Democrat” and might be leaving.

-Mattis, along with other national security aides, was said to have opposed Trump’s decision to remove U.S. troops from Syria.
-Many U.S. lawmakers have expressed concern about the decision and asked Trump to reconsider.
+Mattis responded at the time by telling reporters that he had Trump’s full support.

+Stephen Miller, a senior White House adviser, said Trump was entitled to a Pentagon chief with whom he could agree.

+“This is an opportunity for the whole country to get a new secretary of defence who will be aligned with the president on these critical issues, whether you’re talking about in Syria, whether you’re talking about across the Middle East in general,” Miller told CNN.

-Mattis has argued for maintaining a strong U.S. military presence in Afghanistan to bolster diplomatic peace efforts.
+Mattis had argued for maintaining a strong U.S. military presence in Afghanistan to bolster diplomatic peace efforts.

-Garrett Marquis, a spokesman for the National Security Council, said that the White House was not going to comment “on future strategic developments.”

-U.S. officials who spoke on condition of anonymity said thousands of the 14,000 troops in Afghanistan could be sent home as a result of the deliberations, the disclosure of which could undermine peace efforts with the Taliban.
+U.S. officials who spoke on condition of anonymity said thousands of the 14,000 troops in Afghanistan could be sent home.

-Reporting by Phil Stewart, Steve Holland and Idrees Ali in Washington; writing by Tim Ahmann; editing by James Dalgleish and Grant McCool
+Reporting by Phil Stewart, Steve Holland and Idrees Ali in Washington; writing by Tim Ahmann; editing by Grant McCool and Rosalba O'Brien